Gaudiya Vaishnavism: Inconceivable oneness and difference

-A particularly distinct part of the Gaudiya Vaishnava philosophy espoused by Chaitanya Mahaprabhu is the concept of Achintya Bheda Abheda, which translates to "inconceivable oneness and difference" in the context of the soul's relationship with Krishna, (Note: "It is the living entity's constitutional position to be an eternal servant of Krishna because he is the marginal energy of Krishna and a manifestation simultaneously one with and different from the Lord, like a molecular particle of sunshine or fire.") and also Krishna's relationship with his other energies (i.e. the material world).
+A distinctive element of Gaudiya Vaishnava philosophy, as taught by Chaitanya Mahaprabhu, is the concept of Achintya Bheda Abheda, which translates to "inconceivable oneness and difference."
+This concept applies both to the soul's relationship with Krishna, (Note: "It is the living entity's constitutional position to be an eternal servant of Krishna because he is the marginal energy of Krishna and a manifestation simultaneously one with and different from the Lord, like a molecular particle of sunshine or fire.") and to Krishna's relationship with his other energies, including the material world.

-In quality, the soul (jiva) is described as being identical to God, but in terms of quantity, individual jivas are said to be infinitesimal in comparison to the unlimited Supreme Being.
-The exact nature of this relationship (being simultaneously one and different with Krishna) is inconceivable to the human mind but can be experienced through the process of Bhakti yoga.
+In terms of quality, the soul (jiva) is described as identical to God.
+In terms of quantity, however, individual souls are said to be infinitesimal in comparison to the unlimited Supreme Being.
+The exact nature of this relationship simultaneously one and different with Krishna, and different from him is considered inconceivable to the human mind but accessible through the practice of Bhakti yoga.

-This philosophy serves as a meeting of two opposing schools of Hindu philosophy, pure monism (God and the soul as one entity) and pure dualism (God and the soul as absolutely separate).
-This philosophy largely recapitulates the concepts of qualified nondualism practiced by the older Vedantic school Vishishtadvaita, but emphasizes the figure of Krishna over Narayana and holy sites in and around Vrindavan and Bengal over sites in Tamil Nadu.
-In practice, Gaudiya Vaishnava philosophy has much more in common with the dualistic schools especially closely following theological traditions established by Madhvacharya's Dvaita Vedanta.
+This philosophy is presented as a synthesis of two opposing schools of Hindu philosophy: pure monism (which holds God and the soul as one entity) and pure dualism (which holds them as absolutely separate).
+The concept largely recapitulates the qualified nondualism (Vishishtadvaita) of older Vedantic school but emphasizes the Krishna over Narayana and prioritizes holy sites in Vrindavan and Bengal over sites in Tamil Nadu.
+In practice, Gaudiya Vaishnava philosophy has more in common with the dualistic schools, particularly following the theological traditions established by Madhvacharya's Dvaita Vedanta.